What is PTSD?

 - The sudden death of a loved one

-- Any other kind of violence or gore
+- Witnessing any other kind of violence

 In many cases, people develop PTSD when they are the victims or first-hand witnesses to these events.
 However, people may also develop PTSD after a close loved one goes through this type of trauma.
 For example, a parent may develop PTSD after their child is in a car accident.